3 Ways To Kickstart Candidate Flow

 - You need to know where to spend it.

 I remember the good old days when we could throw up a freebie on Indeed or our company Facebook page and get applicants.
 When we did spend, it was $25 on Craiglist or just a bit more on Snag-A-Job and we would get 30 days out of that little gem.
-Now we’re shelling out $35 – $50 per job per day on Indeed and even more on Facebook as we mine for a steady trickle of candidates.
+Now we’re shelling out $35 – $50 per job per day on Indeed and even more on Facebook as we mine for a steady trickle of candidate flow.

-Let’s face it, the market for willing workers is tough and, just like with customers on the marketing side of our businesses, the company who can afford to pay the most to aquire a candidate wins.
+Let’s face it, the market for willing workers is tough and, just like with customers on the marketing side of our businesses, the company who can afford to pay the most to acquire a candidate wins.
 Even if you’re not the one shelling out the biggest bucks, you better believe that you’ll be paying more than you thought for any dependable flow of applicants.